The Late Show with Stephen Colbert: Notable episodes

 On May 1, 2017, Colbert's monologue was devoted to President Trump following his conduct in an interview with CBS's John Dickerson on Face the Nation.
 Describing Dickerson as a fellow "member of the CBS family", Colbert "read a laundry list of insults on-air to rapturous cheers from the crowd ... reeling off a series of scripted jokes and ending on, 'In fact, the only thing your mouth is good for is being Vladimir Putin's cock holster.'"
 Colbert's language was considered to be crude and homophobic by some, and led to a short-lived #FireColbert hashtag on Twitter.
 Colbert later addressed the controversy on-air, admitting he had used "a few words that were cruder than they needed to be" but that he "would do [the monologue] again".
 On May 5, the Federal Communications Commission announced that it would go through a comprehensive investigation of Colbert's remarks, and concluded no action was to be taken against Colbert or The Late Show, reasoning in a public statement released on May 23 that there was "nothing actionable under the FCC's rules" as the offending statement had been properly censored.

+During the COVID-19 pandemic when the show was produced from Colbert's home (March 2020 until June 2021), his wife Evelyn "Evie" McGee-Colbert was a frequent guest appearance on the show.
+Crucial to maintaining Colbert's energy as a host, Evie stood in for the regular studio audience's reactions and laughter.
 On November 3, 2020, Colbert produced his second Showtime election special, Stephen Colbert's Election Night 2020: Democracy's Last Stand: Building Back America Great Again Better 2020.
 Ahead of the special, showrunner Chris Licht told The Hollywood Reporter's TV's Top 5 podcast that the show would be prepared for every eventuality.
 The special featured many of the same guests who had attended the 2016 election night special, notably Charlemagne tha God; unlike the 2016 show, the prolonged nature of the election projections in 2020 meant that Colbert could not reasonably prognosticate on a winner during the live show – Americans would not know the winner until later in the week.
 The special won the 2021 Emmy Award for Outstanding Variety Special (Live).

+On September 30, 2025, Jimmy Kimmel appeared as a guest on the show in his first interview since his show's suspension.
+The candid interview included Kimmel discussing his reaction to the suspension as well as to Colbert's cancellation.
+On the same night, Colbert was a guest on Jimmy Kimmel Live which was broadcast from Brooklyn that week.
+Colbert filmed his appearance on Jimmy Kimmel's show first and then the two traveled to the Ed Sullivan Theater to film Kimmel's interview.